AMReX Data#

 dc

-Flekspy provides convenient wrappers for creating plots from these slices.
+flekspy provides convenient wrappers for creating plots from these slices.
+You can use query syntax to plot with value range limits:

 For more control, you can also extract the data and plot it directly with Matplotlib.